brainboxdotcc/DPP/docpages/make_a_bot/cmake.md

 ## 3. Configure CMake

+You'll need to modify the `CMakeLists.txt` to tell CMake what it's looking for and other information.

-Here is an example CMake configuration, adapt it according to your needs:
+Here is an example CMake configuration, you can adapt it according to your needs:

 ~~~~~~~~~~~~~~cmake
 # minimum CMake version required